mautic/mautic-wordpress/readme.txt

 1. [Download ZIP package](https://github.com/mautic/mautic-wordpress/archive/master.zip).
 2. At your WP administration go to *Plugins* / *Add New* / *Upload plugin*.
 3. Select the ZIP package you've downloaded in step 1.

+== Changelog ==

+= v2.0.1 =

+Release date : 2017-05-25

+* Added
+  * Add a new option in settings screen to choose where the script is injected.
+  * Add new tests around script injection.

+= v2.0.0 =

+Release date : 2017-05-25

+* Added
+  * Composer development requirement (squizlabs/php_codesniffer).
+  * Code sniffer configuration : phpcs.xml.
+  * Update code using the sniff.
+  * Add basic unit tests using PHPUnit.
+  * Activate continuous integration using Travis-CI (check .travis.yml file).

+* Changed
+  * Use escape functions when printing data: esc_url.